-Schools that receive Title I funds and do not make AYP for two consecutive years are called "Title I Choice Schools."
-NCLB requires CMS to give students at these schools the opportunity to attend a different school that is not a Title I Choice School.
+Schools that receive Title I funds and do not make AYP for three consecutive years are called "Title I Choice Schools."
+NCLB requires CMS to give students at these schools the opportunity to attend a different school that is not in school improvement.
 Students can take advantage of this opportunity either through the Student Assignment lottery or the transfer process.
 More information is in the Student Assignment Guide.

-For more information on No Child Left Behind, please visit www.cms.k12.nc.us
+For more information on No Child Left Behind, please log on to www.cms.k12.nc.us.